 If you are a U.S. citizen who votes in Georgia who already completed a Federal Post Card Application (FPCA) to vote for the 2020 General Election, you will automatically receive an absentee ballot for the Special Election, by the same method (email or mail) that you selected for receiving your General Election ballot.
 If you did not complete a FPCA and did not register to vote for the General Election, you still have time to vote in the Senate Special Election!
-Georgia voters have until December 7th to register for the U.S. Senate Special Election.
-You can complete an FPCA by going to FVAP.gov
+Last day to register was December 7, 2020 If registered to vote, ballots must be postmarked by January 5, 2021.

 Returning Your Ballot